PeterEkwere/alx-zero_day/0x03-git/README.md

-this is the new git file
+this is the new git file and it is updated